sumanbh/node-amazon/README.md

-# Angular 2 e-commerce website: Personal project at DevMountain
+# Angular 2 e-commerce website: Personal project
+Heavily inspired by Amazon.

 ## Build (with cli)

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+The build artifacts will be stored in the `dist/` directory. `-prod` flag is broken for now.

 ## Code scaffolding